-As the name suggests, the study is about your sleep pattern; so the study would be done at night.
+As the name suggests, the test is about your sleep pattern; so the test would be done at night.
 A sleep study isn’t usually done in the daytime which means that you have to sleep over at the clinic.
 It is advisable that you take along a change of clothes (pajamas and office clothes for the next day).

 After you have booked an appointment with the sleep specialist for a sleep study, it is important that you maintain your daily routine as much as possible.
 Continue with your prescribed medications, exercise routine, multivitamins and other habits.